-Updated on March 27th 2020, written by Dr David Owens.
+Updated on May 17th 2020, written by Dr David Owens.

 To understand the risk of catching COVID-19 we need to understand the epidemic.

-Figure 2 is the latest data from the epidemic curve for Guangdong1.
+Figure 3 is the latest data from the epidemic curve for Guangdong1.

-Figure 2 - Daily number of confirmed cases reported in Guangdong Province since Janaury 10, 2020
+Figure 3 - Daily number of confirmed cases reported in Guangdong Province since Janaury 10, 2020.

 Figure 4 - Daily number of newly confirmed cases reported in Korea since January 10, 2020.
-An analysis of the breakdown of the cluster of cases in Korea can be found here3.

 Figure 5 - Daily number of newly confirmed cases reported in Japan since January 10, 2020.

 Figure 6 - Daily number of newly confirmed cases reported in Italy since January 10, 2020.
-An analysis of the breakdown of the cluster of cases in Italy can be found here4.

 Figure 7 - Daily number of newly confirmed cases reported in Iran since January 10, 2020.